fsepy/SFEPRAPY/README.md

 ###### Non-Optional Miscellaneous Parameters

 `case_name`: str
 > A name for the case/compartment.
 Should be unique among all cases.
 This may be used in post-processing when combining time equivalence results.

 `fire_mode`: int
+> Should be an integer from 0 to 4, inclusive.
 > To define what design fires to use:
 > 0 - EC parametric fire only;
 > 1 - Travelling fire only;
 > 2 - EC parametric fire, German Annex;
 > 3 - Option 0 and 1 as above; or
 > 4 - Option 2 and 2 as above.

 `n_simulations`: int
+> Should be an integer greater than 1.
 > The number of simulations that will be running.
 A sensitivity analysis should be carried out to determine the appropriate number of simulations.

 `probability_weight`: float
+> Should be a real number between 0 and 1, inclusive.
 > The fire occurrence probability weight of this specific case (i.e. compartment) among all cases (i.e. entire building).
 > This parameter is not used in any calculation. `sfeprapy.mcs0` reference this parameter in its output for each single iteration and can be used during post-processing to combine time equivalence curves based on their probability weight to the entire building.